wikimedia/mediawiki-extensions-AddHTMLMetaAndTitle/README.md

 MW-MetaTitle
 ============

-An unofficial fork of [Add HTML Meta and Title](http://www.mediawiki.org/wiki/Extension:Add_HTML_Meta_and_Title) extension for MediaWiki.
+An fork of [Add HTML Meta and Title](http://www.mediawiki.org/wiki/Extension:Add_HTML_Meta_and_Title) extension for MediaWiki.

-Usage
+Instalation
 =====
 Copy Add_HTML_Meta_and_Title.php into 'extensions' directory.
 Add following into your LocalSettings.php